JustASquirrelinAround/pifandashboard/docs/README.md

 - 🌀 Installing the fan controller and API for Pis with fans
 - 🖥️ Setting up the web dashboard (on a main Pi or web-only Pi)
 - 📦 Cloning only the required files
-- ✅ Automatically handling DietPi or Raspberry Pi OS
+- ✅ Automatically handle DietPi or Raspberry Pi OS
 - 🧼 Optionally cleaning up install files

 ---